UBS Group AG (UBS) Gets a Hold Rating from RBC Capital

-RBC Capital analyst Anke Reingen maintained a Hold rating on UBS Group AG (UBS) today and set a price target of CHF10.00.
-The company’s shares closed last Monday at $8.94.
+In a report released today, Anke Reingen from RBC Capital maintained a Hold rating on UBS Group AG (UBS), with a price target of CHF10.00.
+The company’s shares closed last Tuesday at $9.59.

 See today’s analyst top recommended stocks >>